 CM8: PROCESS CONTROLS

-CM8.1 Collection of cellular therapy products shall be performed according to written Standard Operating Procedures.
+- CM8.1 Collection of cellular therapy products shall be performed according to written Standard Operating Procedures. - CM8.2 There shall be a process for inventory control that encompasses equipment, containers for transport and shipping, supplies, reagents, and labels.